shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 $ git config --global user.name "John Doe"
 $ git config --global user.email johndoe@example.com
 ```
+  - You can confirm that your name and email have been set by running the `git config --list` command again.
 9. [Clone your repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
   - Navigate to the main page of your CSUChico-CSCI211 repository
   - Above the list of files, click the green `< > Code` button.
   - Make sure you are on the `Local` tab (it has options to Clone with HTTPS and SSH), and copy the URL for the repository using either HTTPS or SSH (depending on what you set up in step 6).
-  - Open a terminal
+  - Open a terminal.
-  - Change the current working directory to the location where you want the cloned directory
+  - Change the current working directory to the location where you want the cloned directory to exist on your local machine.
-  - Type `git clone` and then paste the URL you copied earlier:
+  - Type `git clone`, paste the URL you copied earlier, and press Enter:
 ```
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 ```
-  - Press Enter to create your local clone<br>

 Now you should have a local instance of your CSCI211 repository!
+You can use the `ls` command to see the CSCI211 repo in your current directory.
 Complete the next steps to finish Lab 01, Exercise 1.

 ### Steps for working with a local GitHub repo